implydata/immutable-class/packages/eslint-plugin-immutable-class/src/rules/declare-implicit-fields.md

 This means that any implicit property or accessor will be undefined at runtime, simply by telling TypeScript that they exist.

-The solution to this, [recommended by the TS team](https://www.typescriptlang.org/docs/handbook/2/classes.html#type-only-field-declarations) is to use `declare` for type-only field declarations.
+The [recommended solution](https://www.typescriptlang.org/docs/handbook/2/classes.html#type-only-field-declarations) is to use `declare` for type-only field declarations.

 `useDefineForClassFields: true`: